aboutcode-org/scancode-toolkit/docs/source/cli-reference/output-format.rst

           "scan_errors": []
         },

-    This is the recommended Output option for ScanCode Toolkit.
+    This is the recommended Output option for ScanCode-Toolkit.

 ----